How Expert Witnesses Can Strengthen a Missouri Personal Injury Case

 Expert witnesses give juries and judges the insight needed to understand how an accident happened and what its true impact will be.
 Some of the most common include:

-Medical Experts: Doctors often form the backbone of a case by explaining how the accident caused the injuries and what recovery will look like.
+Doctors often form the backbone of a case by explaining how the accident caused the injuries and what recovery will look like.
 For example, an orthopedic surgeon might testify about the need for future surgeries after a car crash.
+A medical expert is able to:

 How Expert Witnesses Strengthen a Case